K9 (Doctor Who): Conceptual history

 K9's innards were redesigned twice more over the course of the series, firstly in collaboration with a company called Slough Radio Control.
 It allowed one of its employees, Nigel Brackley, to be seconded to the series semi-permanently to supervise the prop.
-Brackley, who has since gone on to a career in the movie industry, controlled K9 for many of its studio appearances.
+Brackley, who went on to a career in the movie industry, controlled K9 for many of its studio appearances.
 Eventually, there came a point where the dog's inherent liabilities were outweighing his assets, and the internal mechanisms were completely rebuilt by designer Charlie Lumm.
 The wheels were enlarged and given independent drives for power and better manoeuvrability, and the radio controls were switched from AM to FM signals to resist interference.
 However, by the time the improved model made his debut in State of Decay, the first story recorded for Season 18, the decision had already been made to write the character out of the series in the adventure Warriors' Gate.

 K9 was a popular enough character to warrant an attempt to spin him off into his own series.
 In addition to K9 dolls, there were also talking K9 toys produced by Palitoy, the speech provided by a miniature record inside the body of the toy.
 John Leeson provided the voice for K9 in all its appearances, except for Season 17 (which included the unfinished Shada) when it was voiced by David Brierley.
 When Shada was remade by Big Finish Productions, Leeson provided its voice.